DynamicTimeWarping/DynamicTimeWarping.github.io/docs/faq.md

 # Then use: dtw(x, y, window.type = win.f)
 ```

-Where `window_iw` and `window_jw` would be respectively vectors specifying
+Where `window_iw` and `window_jw` would be vectors specifying
-the epochs (as integers or factors) for the input timeseries.
+the "epochs" (integers or factors) for the input timeseries.
-The result of the `outer` call can also be modified e.g. to
+The result of the `outer` call can also be modified further e.g. to
 enable some slack around the control points.
 (Thanks to E. Jarochowska)

-(Alternatively, perform several alignments for each interval separately).
+(Alternatively, perform several alignments for each interval separately,
+which is more efficient memory- and time-wise).

 ## Clustering